Sven-I-Am/PHP-Price-Calculator/README.md

 ### Nice to have
 1. An actual login page for a customer
 2. A table where you can see in detail how the price is calculated :heavy_check_mark:
-3. The possibility to have different prices for different quantities (look, 1 EUR per item for 1, 0.9 EUR per item for 100, ...)
+3. The possibility to have different prices for different quantities (look, 1 EUR per item for 1, 0.9 EUR per item for 100, ...) (bulk discounts)
 4. A category page for the different products -> price category (<25; 25-75; >75) :heavy_check_mark:
    1. divide in the select list `--xxxxxxxxx--`
    2. option to only show that price range in the select list